-The Implementing and Administering Cisco Solutions (CCNA) v1.0 course gives you a broad range of fundamental knowledge for all IT careers.
-Through a combination of lecture and hands-on labs, you will learn how to install, operate, configure, and verify basic IPv4 and IPv6 networks.
+The Implementing and Administering Cisco Solutions (CCNA) v2.0 course gives you a broad range of fundamental knowledge for all IT careers.
+Through a combination of lecture, hands-on labs, and self-study, you will learn how to install, operate, configure, and verify basic IPv4 and IPv6 networks.
 The course covers configuring network components such as switches, routers, and wireless LAN controllers; managing network devices; and identifying basic security threats.
-The course also gives you a foundation in network programmability, automation and software-defined networking.
+The course also gives you a foundation in network programmability, automation, and software-defined networking.

 This course helps you prepare to take the 200-301 Cisco® Certified Network Associate (CCNA®) exam.
-By passing this one exam, you earn CCNA certification.
+By passing this one exam, you earn the CCNA certification.
+This course also earns you 30 Continuing Education (CE) credits towards recertification.

 This course is designed for anyone seeking CCNA certification.
 The course also provides foundational knowledge for all support technicians involved in the basic installation, operation, and verification of Cisco networks.